I am not a product designer, startup entrepreneur, or engineer. Seven years ago, I stumbled into wearing all of these hats because I wanted to

 I’ve always been an Excel junkie, and decided to create a

 made out of silicone that would teach Excel keyboard shortcuts to the user.
-There are 100 different things I could have done to start this endeavor, but the most important first step, in my mind, was to design the product.
+There are 100 different things I could have done to start this endeavour, but the most important first step, in my mind, was to design the product.
 This was 2012, and I could have picked up Adobe Illustrator or some other wireframing tool at the time, but I ended up picking up a tool that I already knew how to use: PowerPoint.

 That’s right, good old Microsoft Powerpoint.
 I was already using it all the time at work, and figured the benefit of knowing how to use PowerPoint (even though it wasn’t made for product design) would outweigh the learning curve of a more appropriate tool like Adobe Illustrator.
-Couple months later, I had my first batch of inventory, set up a basic website, and my business was up and running.
+A couple of months later, I had my first batch of inventory, set up a basic website, and my business was up and running.